facile-it/mutoid/website/docs/02-modules/04-utils.md

 ```ts
 import { hash } from 'mutoid/utils'
 ```

-A small module that contains a function `hashString` useful to create a cache key
+A small module that contains a `hashString` function, useful to create a cache key.